rewgs/rewgs/README.md

 Hi, I'm Alex Ruger, a composer-turned-developer and technical consultant for musicians.

-Interested in Linux, Python, Go, ReaperDAW.
-Focused on making the experience of making music on a computer suck less.
+I generally exist somewhere on the murky spectrum between "systems" programming, sysadmin/DevOps/SRE/etc, and back-end web dev.
+I'm particularly interested in Linux, Python, Go, and extending Reaper (the DAW).
+I believe that making music on a computer has a lot of room for improvement, and that utilizing the open source tools and protocols that made the internet great in the first place will provide at least part of the path that'll get us there.

-Working on:
+# Currently working on:
-* `cpm`: Cubase preferences manager
+* `daws`: A package for working with any and all DAW to the maximum extent that the DAW offers.
+Underlies many of my other projects.
+Was previously written in Python, but I've since pivoted to Go.
-* `Reaify`: Lua library for the Reaper API
+* `cpm`: Cubase preferences manager.
+Utilizes `daws` under the hood.
-* `ReaiPy`: Python library for the Reaper API
+* `Reaify`: Lua library for the Reaper API.
-* `ReaWrite`: generates a Python wrapper for the Reaper API from its source
+* `ReaiPy`: Python library for the Reaper API.
-* `cue-queue`: cross-platform solution for automated stem-printing
+* `ReaWrite`: Generates a Python wrapper for the Reaper API from its source.
-* `ReaConform`: automates conforming cues to new picture
+* `Cue Queue`: A cross-platform, DAW-agnostic solution for automated stem-printing.
+Utilizes `daws` under the hood.
-* `DAW Report`: crowd-sourced database for DAW/plugin/OS/etc version compatability and stability
+* `ReaConform`: Automates conforming cues to new picture.
-* `dpy`: Python library for interacting with Digital Performer's OSC API
+* `DAW Report`: A crowd-sourced database for DAW/plugin/OS/etc version compatability and stability.
-* `deepee`: A companion app for Digital Performer, utilizing `dpy` under the hood
+* `deepee`: A companion app for Digital Performer.
+Utilizes `daws` under the hood.
-* `awks`: package and license manager for audio plugins
+* `awx`: A package manager and license manager for audio plugins.

 Clients and credits include:
 * [Bear McCreary](https://bearmccreary.com/) and [Sparks & Shadows](https://sparksandshadows.com/)